Your next sales demo is right around the corner.

 Ask questions that highlight your product’s most important features.

-How do you introduce features during a demo?
+How do you introduce features to prospective customers during a demo?

-You guessed it: this is another great place to use questions!
+You guessed it: this is another great place to use questions during your demo call.

 Try asking discovery-type questions (which you may already know the answer to) to highlight why this particular feature is valuable to this prospect.